This is a collection of trainings, replays, and information pertaining to the design, installation, and certification of Grassed Waterways (CPS412).

 WDT Training Videos (reference WDT Workflow above)

-- Basic EFT preferences and new design setup (6:53) – Explains State/Area configuration and steps to create a new customer and start a project.
+- Create customers, projects, and new designs (6:53) – Explains State/Area configuration and steps to create a new customer and start a project.
 (More complete explanations of EFT preferences are available in the video linked under General Waterway Training).

 - Bringing in an image (2:22)- creating the GIS file necessary to import a background photo for use in WDT